 As a student of computer science student, I was always happy to own a Windows laptop.
 In my third year of engineering, I had to practice Linux commands for Operating systems practical as mentioned in the academic curriculum.
-When I talked to my laptop vendor, I got two options either to uninstall Windows and Install Linux or Install Linux in dual booting.
+When I talked to my laptop vendor, I got two options either uninstall Windows and Install Linux or Install Linux in dual booting.
 But I was not happy to implement any of these two solutions.
-I explored and found that I can use VirtualBox in my Windows laptop and run all the Linux commands but only at the command line.
+I explored and found that I can use VirtualBox on my Windows laptop and run all the Linux commands but only at the command line.
 That’s a relief to hear.
 So here is the list of steps you need to follow if you too need to Run Linux or Unix commands in Windows with VirtualBox.

 What is VirtualBox?

 VirtualBox is an open-source virtualization tool developed by Oracle that can be used for personal or professional assignments.
 It is a good solution for those people who need to install and run multiple operating systems on one machine.

 Step1: Install Oracle VM VirtualBox

 To install and use VirtualBox, first ensure that your system has at least 4GB RAM for an efficient virtualization solution.
 Now download the installation file from Downloads and save it to the local storage drive.

 Double-click the downloaded file and execute the file to run it.

 Follow the installation process by pressing the Next Buttons on screens appearing on your screen.
 Wait until the installation is completed.
 Press Finish to complete the setup process.

 Now launch the Oracle VM VirtualBox manager.
 Here you can install the OS you need to run.
 We will show you it with Ubuntu.

 Step2: Install Linux

 To create a Virtual Machine with Ubuntu as OS you have to install it in the Oracle Virtual box.
 Press Ctrl+N or select the New from Machine option or press New Icon on the manager.
 Enter the name of the Operating System, Destination folder in your computer; Select the type of Operating system and its version in this dialog box.
 Press Next once you are done.